About the story

 枝丫 is a work of fiction set in a contemporary, alternate universe in an unnamed Běijīng 胡同 hútòng.
 (Modern hútòngs are communities of residences and businesses lining alleys formed by 四合院 sìhéyuàn, courtyard residences.)

-• Just text is for people who want to read the whole story in Simplified Characters - no English, no pinyin, no word lists, just text.
+Just text is for people who want to read the whole story in Simplified Chinese characters - no English, no pinyin, no word lists, just text.
 The Just text page also includes all current updates to the content.

-Note: If you would like to read the story in your native language, you can copy and paste the content from the Just text page into Google Translate or into the translating software of your choice.
+Note: If you would like to read the content in your native language, you can copy and paste the content from the Just text page or other posts or pages into Google Translate or into the translating software of your choice.
 Using Google Translate, paste the text into the left-hand text box.
 Google Translate usually detects the language accurately.
 If it doesn’t, you can select “Chinese (Simplified” from the dropdown menu at the top of the left-hand text box.
 Translated text will appear in the right-hand text box.
 To view the story in the language of your choice, choose your preferred language from the dropdown menu at the top of the right-hand text box.

-An imagined Wikipedia entry might look something like this:
+An imagined Wikipedia entry about the story might look something like this:

-Twig (Chinese: 枝丫; pinyin: zhīyā) is a fantasy novel written for intermediate level readers of Mandarin Chinese in Simplified Characters by American writer Anne Giles, edited by Chinese instructor and translator Hou Huiying (Chinese: 侯慧颖; pinyin: Hóu Huìyǐng).
+Twig (Chinese: 枝丫; pinyin: zhīyā) is a fantasy novel written in Simplified Chinese characters for intermediate level readers by American writer Anne Giles, edited by Chinese instructor and translator Hou Huiying (Chinese: 侯慧颖; pinyin: Hóu Huìyǐng).

 Drafts of the first three chapters of 枝丫 were written in mid-August, 2022.
 The story was left to simmer in November, 2022, and restarted in early March, 2024.